How to Apply HOG Feature Extraction in Python

 Learn how to use scikit-image library to extract Histogram of Oriented Gradient (HOG) features from images in Python.

-· 7 min read · Updated may 2023 · Computer Vision
+· 7 min read · Updated may 2024 · Computer Vision

-The Histogram of Oriented Gradients (HOG) is a feature descriptor used in computer vision and image processing applications for the purpose of the object detection.
+The Histogram of Oriented Gradients (HOG) is a feature descriptor used in computer vision and image processing applications for the purpose of object detection.
 It is a technique that counts events of gradient orientation in a specific portion of an image or region of interest.

 Here are the most important aspects of HOG: